eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 User authentication for point 2 effectively means that the User gives the WSCA permission to use the cryptographic keys belonging to the Wallet Unit and to the PID or attestation for performing the cryptographic operations necessary for releasing that PID or attestation.
 For that reason, it is always the WSCD that performs User authentication in this case.

-Depending on the choice made by the Wallet Provider to combinet the two User authentication mechanisms or not, the Wallet Provider will ask the User to set up one or two authentication mechanisms.
+Depending on the choice made by the Wallet Provider to combine the two User authentication mechanisms or not, the Wallet Provider will ask the User to set up one or two authentication mechanisms.

+Note that, as discussed in the first bullet in [Section 6.6.3.9](#6639-relying-party-instance-verifies-or-trusts-user-binding), the user authentication mechanisms implemented in the WSCD may also play a role in ensuring User binding.
+User binding allow a Relying Party to trust that the person presenting a PID or attestation is in fact the rightful User.

 **3. Wallet Provider issues one or more Wallet Unit Attestations to the Wallet Unit**